SecurityGames/oef/README.md

 - done: whether the next game state is a end state
 - chance_node: whether the next game state is a chance state

+We also provide the code used to generate dataset in generate_dataset folder, therefore, the offline dataset of other games can be get using the code.
 # How to run the code
 - Create a virtual python environment
 - Install the requirement packages in the `requirements.txt`